-- a. "bar admission program" refers to any bar admission program or licensing process operated under the auspices of a provincial or territorial law society leading to admission as a lawyer in a Canadian common law jurisdiction; - b. "competency requirements" refers to the competency requirements, more fully described in section B, that each student must possess for entry to a bar admission program; and - c. "law school" refers to any educational institution in Canada that has been granted the power to award an LLB. or J.D. degree by the appropriate provincial or territorial educational authority.
+- a. "bar admission program" refers to any bar admission program or licensing process operated under the auspices of a provincial or territorial law society leading to admission as a lawyer in a Canadian common law jurisdiction; - b. "competency requirements" refers to the competency requirements, more fully described in section B, that each student must possess for entry to a bar admission program; - c. "credit" refers to one hour of teaching each week for a 12- or 13-week semester; - d. "distance learning" refers to instruction that occurs through non-face-to-face interaction between the instructor and students using asynchronous media and tools, such as recorded lectures, email or conventional mail; - e.
+"Indigenous law" refers to a conceptual or analytical category of law and is distinct from the substantive content of a specific Indigenous legal order; - f. "in-person instruction" refers to instruction that occurs through synchronous, faceto-face interaction conducted with the instructor and students in the same physical location; - g. "interactive online instruction" refers to instruction that uses online media and tools (e.g., videoconferencing, live chat) which provide opportunities for direct, synchronous interaction between instructors and students; and - h. "law school" refers to any educational institution in Canada that has been granted the power to award an LLB. or J.D. degree by the appropriate provincial or territorial educational authority.